-Are home improvements tax deductible?
-What improvements are tax deductible?
-If you’ve recently renovated your home, it’s the time of year to start asking these questions.
-And it’s the time of year we provide some answers.
+Are home improvements tax-deductible?
+What improvements are tax-deductible?
+If you’ve recently renovated your home, it’s important to start asking these questions.
+And with April 15th just around the corner, it’s the time of year we provide some answers.
 First, let’s get to the most pressing question.

 1. Energy-Efficient Renovations